-By pinpointing the likely culprit, you can find the simplest ways to solve the issue and get your iMac back to its usual pace (perhaps so you can spend some time at the actual beach).
+By pinpointing the likely culprits, you can find the simplest ways to solve the issue and get your iMac back to its usual pace -- perhaps then you can spend some time at the actual beach 🙂

 Why is My iMac so Slow?

-To add to the frustration of seeing that spinning beachball, there are a number of different reasons why your iMac can slow down, ranging from hardware issues to even simple user errors.
+To add to the frustration of seeing that spinning beachball, there are a number of different reasons why your iMac could be sluggish in performance, ranging from hardware issues to even simple user errors.
 Here are a few of the top offenders:

 - Outdated hardware: old hardware can't always keep up with the demands of new technology, including new operating systems, new applications and even simply new high resolution graphics.

 - Adware or malware: while the iMac may not be subject to viruses to the extent of a PC, there are a few bugs that can affect your computer's performance.
 Never install applications like MacDefender that promise to keep viruses at bay — they are actually bugs themselves.
 If you downloaded MacDefender, uninstall it immediately.

 - Bad computer habits: while habits are usually hard to break, this one is actually one of the simplest issues to fix.
 Bad habits like having too many start-up programs, using the wrong web browser, and leaving files and programs directly on the desktop can all slow down your computer.

-Any of those issues sound familiar?
-Good — if you can pinpoint why your iMac is running slow, it's a bit easier to discover how to fix it.
+Any of those issues sound familiar to you?
+Good — if you can pinpoint the cause, it's a bit easier to discover how to fix it.
 (Still not sure?
 Don't worry, there's some more hints below as to what solutions may work best for you).

-Solution #1: Improving the iMac's Overall Performance With Better Computer Habits
+Solution 1: Improve Overall Performance With Better Computer Habits

 The first thing any Mac users should do when that spinning beach ball starts popping up too often is take a look at how the computer is being used.
 Ask yourself these questions: